Pentti Saarikoski

-Pentti Saarikoski (Impilahti, now in the Republic of Karelia September 2, 1937 – Joensuu August 24, 1983) was one of the most important poets in the literary scene of Finland during the 1960s and 1970s.
+Pentti Saarikoski (Impilahti, now in the Republic of Karelia September 2, 1937 – Joensuu August 24, 1983) was a Finnish poet.
+He is considered one of the most important poets in the literary scene of Finland during the 1960s and 1970s.
 His body of work comprises poetry and translations, among them such classics as Homer's Odyssey and James Joyce's Ulysses.

 According to Saarikoski, he was the only person in the world who had ever translated both Homer's and Joyce's Ulysses – a statement that probably holds true even today.
 Moreover, it only took two years for him to translate Homer's Odyssey from Victor Bérard's edition, which is thought to be a rather fast accomplishment.
-Other notable translations include Poetics by Aristotle and Catcher in the Rye by J.D.
-Salinger.
+Other notable translations include Poetics by Aristotle and Catcher in the Rye by J. D. Salinger.

 Saarikoski is buried in Heinävesi in the cemetery of the New Valamo monastery.

 Early life

 During World War II, Saarikoski was sent to Sweden as one of the Finnish war children.
 He learned to write and read Swedish in Norrköping in 1944.